Class of 1957 Spectrum Award

 To accomplish that objective, to re-emphasize the Class’s long-standing legacy of generosity, and to keep their strong commitment to Rensselaer and to community service, they created an endowed prize fund which will carry the class name in perpetuity: The “Class of 1957 Spectrum Award: Academics, Service, and Involvement.”
 This award is given annually to a junior or senior engineering student with an outstanding academic record who also exemplifies the heart and attitude of community service.

-Thanks to the generous support from many of the members of the Class of 1957, more than $150,000 has been donated, and the award has now been presented to six outstanding students.
+Thanks to the generous support from many of the members of the Class of 1957, we are nearing a donation total of $200,000, and the award has now been presented to seven outstanding students.

 If you would like to support the Spectrum Award via check or other offline giving method, please contact the Office of Annual Giving via email or by phone at (518) 276-6055.